 Super agree.
 Very well said.

 You can choose whether you want to have a kid or not.
+But your kid can’t choose to be born or not.

-After thinking/considering your own reasons to have or not to have a kid, please also spare a thought to look at yourself from your future kid’s perspective.
+Most of the time, parenting either ruins or builds a person’s life.
+After considering your own reasons to have or not to have a kid, please also spare a thought to look at yourself from your future kid’s perspective.